 On the weekends, it gets even worse.
 We’ll head out to brunch with the kids and often I’ll make a big steak dinner too.
 And there’s always red wine on the weekends, my treat to myself after a long week.
 The truth is I’m almost embarrassed to spell it out like that.

 Should I be feeling so guilty?
 Recently, I had the opportunity to talk to a woman named Michelle Allison, a student dietitian and blogger who calls herself “The Fat Nutritionist.”
 She says she stopped dieting years ago and stopped feeling guilty about what she eats.
 She says she’s 5’5” and weighs 260 pounds, and she’s not trying to lose weight.
 Instead she advocates something called “normal eating” or “intuitive eating.”

 So I asked her: Do people consider this a license to eat whatever they want?
-After all, it’s one thing to fill your body with the fruits, veggies and lean protein you need to stay healthy, but what if my body’s telling me I really want those exotic veggie chips?
+After all, it’s one thing to fill your Healthy Body with the fruits, veggies and lean protein you need to stay healthy, but what if my Healthy Body’s telling me I really want those exotic veggie chips?
 Or – gasp – that McDonald’s?

 Her response surprised me.
 Here’s what she said:

 “It’s really interesting, the term ‘license to eat whatever you want.’
 I’ve heard that a lot of times… And actually, I believe that people do have license to eat whatever they want and, literally, if that means eating McDonald’s every day, you have license to do that because you’re a grownup and even though it’s not good for your health, that’s your choice.
 There are no food police.
 There’s no one that’s going to come and arrest you.
 Literally, you’re allowed to do whatever you want.
 The interesting thing, though, is even given that license to eat whatever you want, the ironic thing is that most people will not eat McDonald’s 24/7.”